-Living in a medium-sized apartment, kids' toys are generally a constant part of the interior design.
-If you enter a home with young children and see no toys hanging around corners and inside crevices, not to mention spread all over the place, something very peculiar is afoot.
-So, when the idea came to me that we should add a full-blown indoor trampoline to the innumerable number of floor dangers that were already a part of our lives, it took some considerations.
-But are we happy we did?
-You betcha.
+Kids’ toys are a steady part of the interior design in medium-sized family apartments.
+If you entered a home with active young children and found no toys spread all over the place, hanging around corners or inside crevices, I bet you’d find it unusual.
+So when the idea came to me that we should add a full-blown kids’ indoor trampoline to the innumerable floor dangers that were resident in our home, it took some serious consideration.
+But am I happy we did?
+You bet.

 Entertaining kids indoors

-While having two boys surely means that we spend most of our weekends and afternoons outdoors, it's not always the case.
-Sometimes you just have to stay indoors and find new and fun ways to keep them excited and engaged.
-And without breaking any delicate items, such as the dishwasher or a wooden plate.
-Puzzles- done.
-Bricks and Lego construction- done.
-Painting and crafts- done.
-And yes, some TV time of course- done. ("I said done!")
+While having two boys means that we spend most of our afternoons and weekends outdoors, it's not always the case.
+Sometimes we have to stay indoors and find new, fun ways to keep them excited and engaged without breaking any delicate items, such as the television or wooden plates.

 Public ball pits and trampoline parks

-If you followed so far, you may recall I mentioned two boys.
-One is 4.5 years old, the other, a little over a year.
-The older is brawnier, the other more athletic.
-Spending money on individual toys and games is in our routine.
-But that raises 2 issues:
+You’d recall I mentioned having two boys.
+The older one is four and a half years old and brawnier, and the other is a little over a year and more athletic.
+Spending money on separate age-appropriate toys and games is in our routine.
+But that raises two (2) issues:

-- Double the money- you spend more for the pleasure of seeing them enjoying a new toy.
+- Double the money: We spend more for the pleasure of seeing them enjoy new toys.

-It was I who came up with a brilliant solution to this: If you want to use the trampoline, you'll have to pick up and collect all the balls!
-Ingenious, I know.
-The surprise is that he did.
 But what do you collect them into?
-Luckily, the good guys over at smarTrike thought of me, and made the ball pit pool collapse onto itself with a fastening cord that holds them all at once.
-Ok, they may be more genius than I am.
+Luckily, the good guys over at smarTrike made the ball pit pool collapse onto itself with a fastening cord that holds them all at once.

 The health benefits of a kids indoor trampoline